tinitiateprime/java-fullstack/core-java/arrays/arrays.md

 > Out-of-range access throws ArrayIndexOutOfBoundsException.

 ## Traversing Arrays
+Traversing an array means systematically visiting each element of the array, one after another, typically starting from the first element and moving sequentially to the last.

 ### 1) for loop (use when you need the index or to modify elements)
 ```java